Are you a member of the public looking to learn more about clinical trials?

-If you’re a member of the public looking for information about clinical trials and participation opportunities in Alberta, visit the Be The Cure website.
+To find information about clinical trials and to explore opportunities to shape Alberta’s future, visit the Be The Cure website.

 What is a clinical trial?